system-zero/system-zero/data/docs/la.md

   By default symbols are private to their local scope, unless the symbol has been declared as `public`.
 In that case the symbol belongs to `global` scope and should be visible from any scope.

+  For Maps though it is the reverse.
+By default all the fields are accessible from their caller, unless they had been attributed as `private`.
+In that case all the followed fields also belong to the private scope and are accessible only from the functions of the map, by using the reserved `this` keyword that holds the value of the underlying map.
+The `public` keyword make them accessible again, with the same semantics with the above, that is, all the consecutive fields will be accessible outside of the map, untill a field will be attributed as `private`.

+  This Map specific mechanism, is just for to hide internal implementation details, and to separate them from the exposed interface.

+  In a nutshell, the `private` and `public` keywords can be used inside of a Map, or else the `public` keyword can be used to expose a symbol in the `global` namespace.
+The `private` attribute to a variable is reduntant, as this is the default.

 # Comparisons.